Sharmalearning/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-03-Deployments-with-kubectl/03-03-01-CreateDeployment-Scaling-and-Expose-as-Service/README.md

 ## Step-03: Scaling a Deployment
 - Scale the deployment to increase the number of replicas (pods)
 ```
-# Scale Up the Deployment
+# Scale Up the Dep
+loyment
 kubectl scale --replicas=10 deployment/<Deployment-Name>
 kubectl scale --replicas=10 deployment/my-first-deployment